dagraham/plm-dgraham/README.md

 ## History

 Some variant of this program has been used since 2014 to schedule tennis doubles matches for a group of around 30 players.
 Play takes place weekly on the same weekday and time and the schedules are made for a three months (one quarter) at a time.
-This process involves these steps.
+The process involved these steps.

 - Obtain a list of the dates that each player cannot play.
 - Randomly sort available players for each date into groups of 4 taking account of previous pairings.
 - From each group, randomly select a 'captain' taking account of previous selections.
+- Produce a "user friendly" version of the schedule organized both by date and by player.
-- Send the completed schedules to each player.
+- Send the completed schedule to each player.

 This program uses `python3` which must be installed on your system.
 To check this open a terminal window and execute the following.

 		~ % which python3

-The response would be
+If python3 is installed the response should be something like

+		/Library/Frameworks/Python.framework/Versions/3.10/bin/python3

+and, otherwise,

 		python3 not found

-if it is not installed and, otherwise, something like

-		/Library/Frameworks/Python.framework/Versions/3.10/bin/python3

-The current version of this program automates each of the steps in this process and allows some flexibility in scheduling dates, the number of players per court (doubles or singles), et cetera.
+The current version of this program automates each of the steps in this process and allows some flexibility in scheduling dates, indicating a willingness to be a substitute, specifying the number of players per court (doubles or singles), and so forth.
+A further change is that all information relevant to a project is now stored in a single, project file in *yaml* format.
+A final change is that *plm* is now available both from *PyPi*, [plm-dgraham](https://pypi.org/project/plm-dgraham/) and from *GitHub*, [dagraham/plm-dgraham](https://github.com/dagraham/plm-dgraham).

 ## Initial Setup